 What to Do if You Are a Victim

-- Contact your financial institution immediately.
+- Contact your financial institution immediately and request a recall of the funds.

-- File a complaint with the FBI’s Internet Crime Complaint Center (IC3).
+- File a complaint with the FBI’s Internet Crime Complaint Center (IC3) — and identify the incident as “BEC/EAC” so it’s routed to the right team.

 Want to learn more about how to protect yourself from Business Email Compromise scams?
 In Part 3, we’ll go over a few best practices, so check back soon!